 Liposuction is a medical procedure which removes excess fat deposits that haven’t responded to diet or exercise.
 Removing this excess fat will improve the body’s contours and proportion.
-Liposuction can be performed on most areas of the body, including the face, neck, arms, back, abdomen, buttocks(get rid of buttocks b/c liposuction can not be done on this area), chest and legs.
-It is important to understand that liposuction is not a weight loss tool.
+Treatment can be performed on most areas of the body, including the face, neck, arms, back, abdomen, chest and legs.
+It is important to understand that fat removal surgery is not a weight loss tool.

 Am I a good candidate for liposuction?

-You are a good candidate for liposuction if you are close to your ideal weight and have fat deposits that haven’t responded to diet or exercise.
-Liposuction is ideal for patients who have good skin tone/elasticity and very minimal skin excess.
-If liposuction is performed in people who do not have these skin characteristics the skin may not contract properly after the procedure and result in sagging skin.
+You are a good candidate if you are close to your ideal weight and have fat deposits that haven’t responded to diet or exercise.
+This procedure is ideal for patients who have good skin tone/elasticity and very minimal skin excess.
+If fat removal is performed for patients who do not have these characteristics, the skin may not contract properly after the procedure and result in sagging skin.

 You are also a good candidate if you have realistic expectations for the procedure.
-Unfortunately liposuction does not remove stretch marks or excess skin.
-Liposuction is also not a substitute for weight loss, a healthy diet or regular exercise.
+Unfortunately, liposuction does not remove stretch marks or excess skin.
+This treatment is also not a substitute for weight loss, a healthy diet or regular exercise.

-Patients frequently ask if liposuction will remove cellulite.
-It does not, however Dr. Cangello will address this issue during your consultation.
+Patients frequently ask if their fat removal procedure will remove cellulite.
+It does not, however, Dr. Cangello will address this issue during your consultation.
 The reason is that the dimpled appearance of skin (which patients sometimes mistake for cellulite) can actually be due to other factors such as excess fat or excess skin.

-Another question Dr. Cangello is frequently asked is whether a person is a candidate for a non invasive form of fat removal such as “Coolsculpting.”
-The answer to this question is not simple and best discussed in consultation.
-However, while we offer Coolsculpting in our office, we find that it has very limited use and benefit and that patients are much more pleased with the results of liposuction.
+Another question Dr. Cangello is frequently asked is whether a person is a candidate for a non-invasive form of fat removal such as “Coolsculpting.”
+The answer to this question is not simple and best discussed in a consultation.
+However, while we offer Coolsculpting in our office, we find that it has very limited use and benefit and that patients are much more pleased with the results.

 The Consultation: Creating Your Plastic Surgery Plan

-Your liposuction journey begins with a consultation with Dr. David Cangello in our New York City office.
-Dr. Cangello will discuss your medical history and the results that you want from your liposuction.
+Your journey begins with a consultation with Dr. David Cangello in our New York City office.
+Dr. Cangello will discuss your medical history and the results that you want from your planned treatment.
 For your surgery to proceed safely, you need to be honest about your allergies, medications, personal habits, and previous surgical procedures.

 Dr. Cangello will ask about your goals for the liposuction and the look you hope to achieve.
-He will conduct a physical examination, so he can see the areas where you have fat deposits and assess how well they will respond to liposuction.
-Following the physical exam, Dr. Cangello will explain how liposuction can improve the contour of your body.
-Dr. Cangello can also describe additional surgical solutions that can be combined with liposuction as necessary.
+He will conduct a physical examination, so he can see the areas where you have fat deposits and assess how well they will respond.
+Following the physical exam, Dr. Cangello will explain how fat removal can improve the contour of your body.
+Dr. Cangello can also describe additional surgical solutions, such as a tummy tuck, that can be combined with your procedure as necessary.

 Dr. Cangello will recommend a surgical plan that will help create the body contour that you desire.
-He will also answer your questions and explain how to prepare for liposuction.
+He will also answer your questions and explain how to prepare for your upcoming appointment.

 Preparing For Liposuction